 The Antioch Bible is produced by an international, inter-faith team of specialists and Biblical scholars.

-Jeff W. Childers is the Carmichael-Walling Chair of New Testament and Early Christianity in the Graduate School of Theology at Abilene Christian University (Abilene, Texas).
+Jeff W. Childers (Carmichael-Walling Chair of New Testament and Early Christianity in the Graduate School of Theology, Abilene Christian University).
 Jeff received the D.Phil. in Syriac Studies at the University of Oxford for his research on Syriac translations of Greek Patristic literature.
 His primary areas of research and writing include biblical text, New Testament textual criticism, and Syriac Patristics.
+Childers recently finished an edition and translation of the Syriac Chrysostom in two volumes: The Syriac Version of John Chrysostom’s Commentary on John.
+I. Mêmrê 1–43.
+(CSCO 651, 652).
+He is currently working on an edition and study of the oracular hermeneia materials in a 6th-century Syriac gospel manuscript.
 Prof. Childers is translating the Gospels.

 Edward M. Cook received his Ph.D. from UCLA in 1986 under Prof. Stanislav Segert.
 He is currently Associate Professor and Chair of the Department of Semitic and Egyptian Languages and Literatures at the Catholic University of America.
 He has been a Research Scholar with the Comprehensive Aramaic Lexicon, and is currently Associate Editor of the Lexicon.
 He is the author of “A Glossary of Targum Onkelos” (2008) and co-author of “The Dead Sea Scrolls: A New Translation” (rev. ed., 2005).
 Prof. Cook is translating Numbers.

-Anthony Gelston (D.D., Oxford) is Emeritus Reader in Theology, University of Durham.
+Anthony Gelston (Emeritus Reader in Theology, University of Durham) received his D.D. at Oxford.
 He edited the Twelve Minor Prophets for the Peshitta Institute's critical edition of the Syriac Old Testament, and since his retirement has edited the same text for the Biblia Hebraica Quinta, the latter with considerable help from Carmel McCarthy in the final stages of preparation for publication.
 He also wrote a monograph on 'The Peshitta of the Twelve Prophets' (Oxford, 1987), and has published a number of articles on the textual criticism of the Hebrew Bible.
 Dr Gelston is English Translation Editor for Deuteronomy.

 John Healey is Professor of Semitic Studies in the University of Manchester, a Fellow of the British Academy and co-editor of Journal of Semitic Studies.
 His research interests include history of the alphabet, Ugaritic literature, the Hebrew Bible and especially Aramaic epigraphy (Nabataean, Palmyrene and Syriac).
 Major publications include: Aramaic Inscriptions and Documents of the Roman Period (2009); Leshono Suryoyo: First Studies in Syriac (2005); The Religion of the Nabataeans: A Conspectus (2001); The Old Syriac Inscriptions of Edessa and Osrhoene (1999); The Nabataean Tomb Inscriptions of Mada’in Salih (1993).
 He also translated the Book of Proverbs for The Aramaic Bible project (1991).
 Prof. Healey is translating Ezra and Nehemiah.